 Travelers need to answer a number of security and health-related questions before submitting their online application.
 It is advisable to carefully check all information provided on the form, as mistakes or inconsistencies can lead to the eTA being delayed or rejected for Taiwanese citizens.

 There is also an eTA fee that must be paid online using either debit card or credit card.

-Applying for an eTA Online
+Applying for a Canadian eTA Online from Taiwan

 It is important that the eTA application from Taiwan is submitted at least 3 days before travel for travelers who have already finalized their travel plans, to allow time for the details to be processed and the eTA to be sent to the applicant.

 The application process is easy and painless, and can be done from anywhere in the world using desktop, tablet or mobile, provided you have an internet connection.
 Once approved the eTA will be delivered safely and electronically to the applicant via email.

 The Electronic Travel Authorization is valid for a period of five years from the date of issue.

 eTA Canada Validity for Citizens of Taiwan